appforia/ViewForge/README.md

 # ViewForge

+> **⚠️ Note:** This project is currently under active development.
+APIs and features are subject to change.

 **ViewForge** is a modern Python desktop UI framework that renders HTML and web components inside a [pywebview](https://github.com/r0x0r/pywebview) window.

 It supports component-based rendering, declarative event registration, reactive state with signals, and flexible routing — all in Python.